 For the Apple pie filling

-- Lemon juice: Lemon juice and its acidity is balancing the flavours, you will need freshly squeezed juice of one lemon
+- Lemon juice: Lemon juice and its acidity is balancing the flavors, you will need freshly squeezed juice of one lemon

 - Sugar: Using a mix of granulated and brown sugar, feel free to use your preference